Brain-Development-and-Disorders-Lab/headsup/README.md

 # Headsup

-Headsup is a dashboard tool to remotely monitor and interact with VR headsets over LAN while delivering behavioral experiments to participants.
+Headsup is a control panel to remotely monitor and interact with VR headsets over LAN while delivering behavioral experiments to participants.

 ![Headsup client dashboard](screenshot.png)